-Most patients with a systolic blood pressure between 130–139 mm or diastolic blood pressure between 80–90 mm can reduce their blood pressure to 120/80 or lower without taking medication, by losing weight, eating healthful foods, cutting down on salt, increasing potassium-rich foods, exercising regularly and not smoking or drinking.
+Most people with a systolic blood pressure between 130–140 mm or diastolic blood pressure between 80–90 mm can reduce their blood pressure to 120/80 or lower without taking medication, by losing weight, eating healthful foods, cutting down on salt, increasing potassium-rich foods, exercising regularly and not smoking or drinking.
+Check with your doctor.

 If your average systolic blood pressure is over 120 or your average diastolic pressure is over 80, you should immediately make all the lifestyle changes necessary to lower it.
 Your doctor may feel that you need medications to lower high blood pressure, but lifestyle modifications can often bring your blood pressure to normal so it may not be necessary for you to stay on medication.